-- What is considered citizen science - How you can engage in practicing citizen science - Where you can discover science projects to engage with

-- Examples of citizen science - Examples of social and ecological improvements thanks to citizen science
+- What is considered citizen science - How you can engage in practicing citizen science - Where you can discover science projects to engage with - To complete one citizen science project for your class. - Examples of citizen science - Examples of social and ecological improvements thanks to citizen science

-An angler assists in citizen science by helping scientists catch fish in a seine net.
-The fish are tagged, and DNA samples are taken to better understand the life cycle of the fish.
+An angler assists in citizen science by helping scientists catch bonefish in a seine net.
+The fish are tagged, and DNA samples are taken to establish range and population dynamics.